storageos/storageos.github.io/_includes/operator/examples.md

   #   memory: "4Gi"
 ```

-Limiting StorageOS can cause malfunction for Read/Write to StorageOS volumes,
+Limiting StorageOS can cause malfunction for IO to StorageOS volumes, therefore
-hence it is not recommended to tightly restrict Pod resources.
+we do not currently recommend applying upper limits to resources for StorageOS
+pods.